-Betsy Brown is President of Pendleton Square Trust Company and also serves as a Director of the Trust Company.
+Betsy Brown is CEO of Pendleton Square Trust Company and also serves as a Director of the Trust Company.
 Prior to joining Pendleton Square, Betsy worked at Cumberland Trust and JPMorgan Private Bank serving affluent families throughout the Southeast.
 She also worked for more than 10 years at SunTrust Robinson Humphrey.
 In addition to her professional responsibilities, Betsy serves many roles in the community and brings her expertise in finance as a general partner in the JumpFund.

-Tiffanie Robinson's current roles include CEO of Lamp Post Properties, Founder and active Partner at The JumpFund and Board Member at the Hamilton County Board of Education, School Board District 4.
+Tiffanie Robinson's current roles include CEO of Lamp Post Properties, Co-Founder at The JumpFund and Board Member at the Hamilton County Board of Education, School Board District 4.
 Previously, Tiffanie served as Head of Operations of Lamp Post Group from 2013 through 2015.
 During that time, she founded Way Paver, the talent innovation lab focusing on recruiting and retaining Millennial talent in Chattanooga.
 In addition, she successfully advocated for Chattanooga to join the global entrepreneurship network, Sandbox.
 Her main focus right now is on developing Second Story Real Estate Management, an extension of Lamp Post Properties which she founded and serves as President.